euzintan/reddit-simulator/README.md

 ## To run:

+1) Fork/clone repo to local repository (your own Desktop)
+2) in cmd/Terminal, cd into the reddit-simulator folder
+3) Run:
 ### `npm start`

 ## Features:

 #### Subreddit Search - Input any exact subreddit name to view its posts

-### View - Use the View: dropdown to choose between Card, Classic and Compact view
+#### View - Use the View: dropdown to choose between Card, Classic and Compact view

-### Sort - Use the Sort Tabs to view in Hot, New and Top
+#### Sort - Use the Sort Tabs to view in Hot, New and Top

-### Click on any of the articles to be brought to the actual post
+#### Click on any of the articles to be brought to the actual post

-### Infinite Scroll - Scroll down to the bottom for more articles to be added automatically
+#### Infinite Scroll - Scroll down to the bottom for more articles to be added automatically

-### Upvote & Downvote - There for display, can't be used as of now
+#### Upvote & Downvote - There for display, can't be used as of now